SolanaVault/lst-minter-widget/README.md

 element at the top of the file.

 ## Demo
-You can see the widget in action at https://lst-demo.surge.sh/ The API is deployed at https://lstminter.boundlessendeavors.llc, which you can use during bringup for your widget instance.
+You can see the widget in action at https://lst-minter-demo.pages.dev/.
+The API is deployed at https://lstminter.boundlessendeavors.llc, which you can use during bring up for your widget instance.